iamBibekRoy/responsive-website-using-html-css/README.md

 # responsive-website-using-html-css
-Pub & Lounge – Responsive Website
+# Pub & Lounge – Responsive Website

-A fully responsive and modern Pub & Lounge website built using HTML, CSS, and Bootstrap.
+A fully responsive **Pub & Lounge website** built using **HTML, CSS, and Bootstrap**.
-This project showcases a sleek UI with essential sections like Hero, About, Menu, Gallery, and Contact, making it perfect for pubs, lounges, cafés, or bar-themed website concepts.
+This project is inspired by a modern bar/lounge-style layout and includes essential sections such as Hero, About, Menu, Gallery, and Contact.
+Designed with a clean UI and mobile-first approach, it serves as a great front-end project for practice or portfolio showcase.

+---

-🚀 Features
+## ⭐ Features

-Fully responsive layout (mobile-first)
+- Fully responsive design using **Bootstrap 5**

-Built with HTML, CSS, and Bootstrap

-Modern Hero section with call-to-action
+- Modern hero section with headline & CTA

-About section for business story
+- About section for business introduction

-Menu section for food & drinks
+- Menu section for food & drinks

-Image Gallery section
+- Image gallery for showcasing ambiance

-Contact section with location & timings
+- Contact section with location & timings

-Clean and minimal UI

-Easy to customize

-🛠️ Tech Stack

-HTML5

-CSS3

-Bootstrap 5

-✨ What I Learned
+- Clean, simple, and customizable code structure

+---

+## 🛠️ Technologies Used
+- **HTML5**
+- **CSS3**
+- **Bootstrap 5**

+---

+## 🎯 Purpose of This Project
+This project demonstrates:
-Building responsive layouts using Bootstrap
+- Building a responsive layout using Bootstrap
+- Structuring clean and reusable front-end code

-Designing clean UI sections
+- Designing visually appealing UI sections

-Working with grid systems and utility classes

-Improving front-end structuring and styling
+- Creating a professional website suitable for real businesses

+---

+## 📜 License
+This project is free to use for learning and portfolio purposes.